Skip to content

 | West

-After years in the making, CLE is proud to announce the launch of the Haiti Food Systems Alliance (HFSA).
-This coalition is led by Acceso, a Haitian agricultural business Acceso and partner, and brings together 14 established Haitian businesses and organizations working to improve Haiti’s agricultural sector from the bottom up.
+CLE is proud to be part of the Haiti Food Systems Alliance, a coalition led by Acceso, a Haitian agricultural business, and 14 other established Haitian organizations working to strengthen Haiti’s agricultural sector from the ground up.

 The HFSA leverages the expertise, resources, and reputations of local partners.
 With the support of the W.K.
 Kellogg Foundation, the alliance will take coordinated actions to put Haiti on a path to food security.
 CLE is proud to join this milestone effort as a service partner in order to strengthen the capacity of the individuals and organizations who will build a stronger agricultural and food system from the bottom up.